dcodeIO/interface-types/proposals/interface-types/linking/Explainer.md

 # Linking

+This explainer introduces the WebAssembly Linking proposal.
+The explainer starts by describing a set of motivating use cases that have appeared in the WebAssembly ecosystem followed by a hypothetical core WebAssembly feature, *first-class modules*, which could address these use cases.
-This document describes a core WebAssembly feature, *first-class modules*, that, when lifted into the second-class context of [Interface Types], would enable WebAssembly modules to control how their instances and their dependencies' instances are linked in a manner that is host-independent, predictably optimizable and without implicit dependency on garbage collection.
+Limitations of first-class modules (viz. around performance and dependency on GC) are explained and then addressed by lifting first-class modules into the second-class context of the *adapter functions* introduced by the [Interface Types] proposal.
+The resulting proposal enables WebAssembly modules to control how their dependencies' instances are instantiated and linked in a manner that is host-independent, predictably optimizable and without implicit dependency on garbage collection.

-While the underlying Interface Types proposal is itself still emerging, it's useful to map out this farther-future path eagerly both because there is active discussion around the wasm ecosystem for how to address the use cases outlined in this proposal and because this proposal may feed back changes into the underlying Interface Types proposal.
+While the Linking proposal started as a future extension of Interface Types, in its current form, the proposal suggests that Interface Types may be more naturally defined as an extension of Linking.
+In particular, the Linking proposal provides a more simple, orthogonal mechanism for describing how a core wasm module's imports and exports are *linked* to adapter functions, with the Interface Types proposal ultimately just introducing the actual new *interface types* (`string` et al) along with new instructions for producing and consuming values of these new types.

 1. [Motivation](#motivation)
     1. [Command modules](#command-modules)